MicrosoftDocs/power-pages-docs/power-pages-docs/templates/blank.md

     - ProfessorKendrick
 ---

-# Blank Page template
+# Blank page template

-The **blank template** allows you to create a customized site from scratch.
+The **blank page template** allows you to create a customized site from scratch.
 This blank template includes a single home page with a header, footer, and single section.
 Use this template to start from scratch and build something to your exact specifications.

 :::image type="content" source="media/blank.png" alt-text="Blank template.":::